karthik/rthings/README.md

 rthings
 =======

-This package is a thin wrapper around `list.design`.
-The website says: *Lists a gallery of real data ready to be placed in your design.
-Kind of like an App Store for fake content.
-Want to design with real data ?
-There's a list for that.*
+This package is a thin wrapper around [`list.design`](http://lists.design/).
+The website says: *Lists a gallery of real data ready to be placed in your design.* So if you need a random list of things to populate an example or a demo, here goes. 📋

 ``` r
 library(rthings)